-Essentially, this formulation \eqref{stu-stat} states that, for a nonlinear process that be can written as a linear process plus a negligible remainder, it is natural to expect that the corresponding normalizing term is dominated by a quadratic process.
-To ensure that $T_n$ is well-defined, it is assumed implicitly in \eqref{stu-stat} that the random variable $D_{2n}$ satisfies $1+D_{2n}>0$.
-Examples satisfying \eq{stu-stat} include the $t$-statistic, Studentized $U$- and $L$-statistics.
-See \cite{WangJingZhao_2000} and the references therein for more details.
+and where $D_{1n}=D_{1n}(\xi_1,\ldots,\xi_n)$ is a measurable function of $\{\xi_i\}_{i=1}^n$.
+Because $\sigma$ is typically unknown, a self-normalized process is more commonly used in practice, where $\widehat{\sigma}$ is an estimator of $\sigma$.
+Assume that $\widehat{\sigma}$ can be written as where $D_{2n}$ is a measurable function of $\{\xi_i\}_{i=1}^n$.
+Without loss of generality and for the sake of convenience, we assume $\sigma=1$.
+Therefore, under the assumptions in (\ref {200}), we can rewrite the self-normalized process $T_n$ as where Essentially, this formulation (\ref{stu-stat}) states that, for a nonlinear process that be can written as a linear process plus a negligible remainder, it is natural to expect that the corresponding normalizing term is dominated by a quadratic process.
+To ensure that $T_n$ is well-defined, it is assumed implicitly in (\ref{stu-stat}) that the random variable $D_{2n}$ satisfies $1+D_{2n}>0$.
+Examples satisfying (\ref{stu-stat}) include the $t$-statistic, Studentized $U$- and $L$-statistics.
+See \cite{WangJingZhao2000} and the references therein for more details.